As the AMHF Health Card Report testifies, men in the Northern Territory are faring worse than males anywhere else in Australia.

 Addressing the rate of male suicide in the NT, in particular among construction workers, the MATES project, seeks to build peer support structures in male-dominated workplaces in the Construction, Mining and Energy industries.

-Led by field officer Matthew Hulls, the NT MATES program is in its initial stages, but across the country MATES is regarded as one of the best evidence workplace programs.
+Led by field officer Matthew Hull, the NT MATES program is in its initial stages, but across the country MATES is regarded as one of the best evidence workplace programs.

 According to Matthew, MATES “works from a community base ensuring that it is the men the program is targeting that define the problems we are seeking to solve and how that is best done with basis in the existing and emerging evidence.
 The program is based on help offering rather than help seeking, on fixing problems shoulder-to-shoulder in a non-medical framework.”